 - Opera 13 and higher

 For security reasons, Microsoft Internet Explorer 11 and Microsoft Edge do not support embedding HTTP basic authentication credentials in URLs.
-This is described in the Microsoft Knowledge Base article 834489.
+This is described in this Microsoft Knowledge Base article.
 When accessing the Neo4j browser from Internet Explorer 11, we will display the username and password for copying and pasting into the authentication dialog that will be opened by the browser.

 When HTTP basic authentication credentials are embedded in URLs, Safari will display a warning about a potential phishing attack.
 It is safe to ignore the warning and follow the link from the UI, as long as you are browsing https://app.graphenedb.com.